mariadb-corporation/MaxScale/Documentation/Tutorials/MaxScale-Tutorial.md

 After installation, we need to create a database user.
 We do this as we need to connect to the backend databases to retrieve the user authentication information.
-To create this user, execute the following SQL commands.
+To create this user, execute the following SQL commands on the master server of your database cluster.

 ```
 CREATE USER 'maxscale'@'%' IDENTIFIED BY 'maxscale_pw';